PhotoboothProject/photobooth/docs/faq/index.md

 **Note**

 -   Do NOT enable _"Device cam takes picture"_ in admin panel config!
--   Capture pictures via `raspistill` or `libcamera-still` won't work if motion is installed!
+-   Capture pictures via `raspistill`, `libcamera-still` or ,`rpicam-still` won't work if motion is installed!
 -   Requires Photobooth v2.2.1 or later!

 **Setting up a stream from your DSLR**